davepinch/pinchy.cc/content/topics/places/schools/independent-school-district-622/independent-school-district-622.md

 ---
-title: "Independent School District 622" school district of: Minnesota
+title: "Independent School District 622"
+dave: This was the school district I attended as a child and teenager. school district of:
+  - North Saint Paul, Minnesota
+  - Maplewood, Minnesota
+  - Oakdale, Minnesota
+  - Minnesota
 tags:
   - school distrinct
 ---
-This was the school district I attended as a child and teenager.